A BRIEF HISTORY OF AMESBURY, WILTSHIRE

 By Tim Lambert

 According to an old legend Amesbury was founded by a man named Ambrosius Aurelianus, who was King Arthur's uncle.
 In fact, Amesbury takes its name from a Celtic hill fort.
 It was built sometime before Christ.
 The fort is called Vespasian's Camp though, in fact, it has nothing to do with the Roman Emperor Vespasian.
 Long after it was built, in the 6th century AD the Saxons arrived in Wiltshire and they founded a settlement near the old fort.
-The Saxon word for fort was burh, which in time became bury.
+The Saxon word for a fort was burh, which in time became bury.
 The first part of the place name is derived from a man's name.
-Perhaps the surrounding land belonged to a man with a named like Ambre.
+Perhaps the surrounding land belonged to a man with a name like Ambre.

 Ambre's burh or Amesbury grew into quite an important place.
 By the 10th century, it belonged to the king.
 The Witan, a body of powerful and important men met at Amesbury twice.